 Melt the butter halfway over medium heat.
 Take the butter from the heat and stir.
 This way the butter cools quickly.
 Pour the melted butter in a large bowl and set aside to cool.

 Mix the flour, ginger, cinnamon, cloves, baking soda and baking powder in a medium bowl.
 Set aside the bowl.

-Pour the sugar over melted butter and stir with a whisk for 10-15 seconds until combined.
+Pour the sugar over melted butter and stir with a whisk until combined.

-Add the egg and whisk until combined for 10-15 seconds.
+Add the egg and whisk until combined.
 Add the molasses and mix until combined.